Amphicheiras/Wireless-MIDI-controller-DEMO/README.md

 ![preset_initial_position](https://github.com/Amphicheiras/Wireless-MIDI-controller-DEMO/blob/MIDI-controller/media/preset_initial.png)
 ![preset_random_position](https://github.com/Amphicheiras/Wireless-MIDI-controller-DEMO/blob/MIDI-controller/media/preset_random_position.png)
 #### 2.4.3. rtpMIDI:
-Enables MIDI communication over IP networks, allowing the ESP32 to send MIDI messages wirelessly to computers.
+Enables MIDI communication over IP networks, allowing the ESP32 to send MIDI messages over Wi-Fi connections.
 #### 2.4.4.
 MIDI-OX:
 Software used to monitor and route MIDI data on a Windows PC.
 It acts as a MIDI debugger and signal processor.
 ### 2.5.
 HTML Web Interface:
-A simple web page hosted on the ESP32 that allows users to control the MIDI controller remotely from a PC or smartphone.
-Basic controls like Play/Stop are available.
+A simple web page hosted on the ESP32 that allows users to control the MIDI controller remotely from a PC, a smartphone, basically any device that can operate a web browser.
+Basic controls like MIDI transmition Play/Stop/Solo are available.
 ![jam_the_object](https://github.com/Amphicheiras/Wireless-MIDI-controller-DEMO/blob/MIDI-controller/media/Webpage_-_Jam_the_object.png?raw=true)
 ## 3. Design and Implementation
 ### 3.1.
 Hardware Architecture: